 Don't thaw breastmilk at room temperature, in very hot water, or in the microwave.
 Microwaving can create hot spots.
 Both microwaving and heating in very hot water may decrease the amount of certain anti-infective properties in the milk.

-Your milk separates during storage and the cream rises to the top.
+Your milk separates during storage, and the cream rises to the top.
 Gently swirl, or rotate, the collection bottle of milk to mix it together.
-Avoid vigorous shaking.
+Don't shake it vigorously.

 Don't refreeze milk once it has been thawed.
 Thawed milk must be used within 24 hours for a baby in the NICU.
 (It is safe to give milk that has been thawed for 24 to 48 hours after the baby is home.)

 It is important to maintain the breast pump and collection kit in good working order:

 Read the instruction manual and follow the recommendations for cleaning pump equipment, unless given special guidelines by the NICU.